 An exploration of globalization's debilitating consequences in the development and material reality of people's lives.
-This course seeks to inform pastoral care and counseling with individuals, congregations and communities impacted, often violently, by the global expansion of capital and a globalized culture.
-2 credit hours
+This course seeks to inform pastoral care and counseling with individuals, congregations and communities impacted, often violently, by the global expansion of capital and a

-Prereq: PC-101 or PC-111 Fall 2013 C. Johnson
+Prereq: PC-101 or PC-111

+Fall 2013 C. Johnson

+Fall 2015 C. Johnson

+Spring 2017 C. Johnson